AdamMurray/InPursuitOfFilm/README.md

 # In Pursuit of Film

-A progressive web application which allows users to search The Movie DB API, and view matching films, TV shows, and actors.
+A progressive web application which allows users to search The Movie DB API, and view matching films, TV shows, and people.

 ## Building // Development // Testing